Learn how to configure your profile, get notifications from Opsgenie and view on-call schedules.

 Adding Jira Integration in Opsgenie

-Specify who is notified of Jira alerts using the Teams field.
+From integration settings, specify who is notified of Jira alerts using the Responders field.
 Auto-complete suggestions are provided as you type.

 Copy the integration URL which includes the Opsgenie endpoint as well as the API key.